jitinaware/splunk-gdi-hc-vault/README.md

 These examples should be used with the Vault App for Splunk.

+See the [HashiCorp Learn tutorial](https://learn.hashicorp.com/tutorials/vault/monitor-telemetry-audit-splunk#practical-example) for more info and other options.

 If you use these files, here are the items you'll need to configure specific to your environment:

 (Note: this assumes you have Vault, the Splunk Universal Forwarder, and telegraf on the same host)